MicrosoftDocs/azure-dev-docs/articles/terraform/create-base-template-using-yeoman.md

 For more information about the Yeoman generator for Azure https://github.com/Azure/generator-az-terra-module, see the [Terratest documentation](https://terratest.gruntwork.io/docs/).

-## Test your new Terraform module using a Docker file
+## 5. Test the Terraform module using a Docker file

 This section shows how to test a Terraform module using a Docker file.